Fresno Catholic school closes while mold dealt with, officials say

-FRESNO, California (KSEE/KGPE) — A Catholic school in Fresno has closed for a few days after four classrooms tested positive for mold, school officials said Thursday.
+FRESNO, California (KSEE) — A Catholic school in Fresno has closed for a few days after four classrooms tested positive for mold, school officials said Thursday.

 St. Anthony of Padua School was closed Thursday and will be closed Friday so the faculty and staff can relocate the classrooms.